 Designers and Communication Skills: Why and How to Improve

-Earlier this week I posted a group interview with several established and successful designers.
+In the past, I conducted a group interview with some top web designers.
 One of the questions that was asked to each participant was “What do you feel are the most important skills for a designer to have/develop?”
 By far the most popular answer was “communication skills.”
 While this is not technically a design-related skill, I was really pleased to see those responses, because I feel the same way.
 Communication skills can make or break any design project that you’re working on, so I thought I would cover the topic in more detail.

 Why are Communication Skills Important for Designers?